IMMERSE insights:

 To really learn, you need to ask questions and get hints from a more competent speaker while you’re practicing.
 Immersion language lessons that use the Emergent Language Approach are an ideal way to get guided learning practice.

-What makes Immerse such a great way to learn Spanish?
+What makes IMMERSE such a great way to learn a language?

 Four avatars having a conversation in a virtual reality environment.